HyperParasite: Gameplay

 HyperParasite is a top down roguelike twin-stick shooter with perma-death mechanics.
 The game can be played in single player or in local co-op.
 Players play as an alien parasite who needs to possess humans to survive.
 Without a human host the alien parasite is weak and easily defeated.
 The game has over 60 different humans to possess and collect.
 All of them have unique attacks and traits that help the player.
 The unlocked characters are kept even after death.
 Furthermore, levels are procedurally generated making the objectives and the amount of enemies, upgrades and items different every run.
 Creating near limitless replayability.

 Plot

-After World War III the earth is threatened by a parasitic alien organism capable of controlling humans as living hosts and using them to destroy earth.
+After World War III, the planet Earth is threatened by a parasitic alien organism capable of controlling humans as living hosts and using them to destroy Earth.
 To combat the alien parasite martial law is declared starting a global hunt to destroy the parasite.